cloudtechmasters/python-scripts/README.md

         "role": "system",
         "content": (
-            "You are an AI assistant specialized in analyzing residential gateway devices. " "Analyze the images and identify all ports with connected cables. " "For each connected cable, provide:\n"
+            "You are an AI assistant specialized in analyzing residential gateway devices. " "Analyze the images and identify all ports with connected cables.
+For each connected cable, provide " "the port location, cable color, and insertion status.
+If no cables are detected, report that no cables are plugged in."
-            "- Port location\n"
-            "- Cable color\n"
-            "- Insertion status\n"
-            "If no cables are detected, report that no cables are plugged in. " "Return the results in a structured JSON format."
         )
     },
     {